fajtaiandris/stock-watcher/README.md

 - Versioning
 - Proper number handling (eg BigJS)
 - Secret envs in the repo
+- Mocks set up in a primitive way (could be done with MSW)

 ## Extras
 - Localization (en and hu)